Special interest group:

 Colour and Film

-Announcements/CFPs details symposiums, screenings and conference panels organised by the BAFTSS Colour and Film SIG and a list of CFPs and events of interest to the group.
+The Colour and Film SIG's Announcements/CFPs page details of new symposia, screenings and conference panels organised by the BAFTSS Colour and Film SIG alongside other CFPs and events on colour that are of interest to colour researchers.

 The Notes on Colour blog includes short pieces on new research in colour including: 'Visual Composition in Widescreen', 'Weaponised Colour', 'Early Colour Cinema in Aberdeen', and apocalyptic colour, the introduction of colour TV and Coronation Street, Pan si Dong/ Cave of the Silken Web (1927), Colour Across Chinese Cinemas, Black Narcissus (1947/2020), Raycol, Colour Psychology and the Cold War Era, Sonia Delaunay and the Keller-Dorian Colour System, Point Blank (Boorman, 1967), conference reports, colour and film.

 BAFTSS is affiliated with the Colour Group GB who organise an annual International Conference in Color in Film.

 The BAFTSS Special Interest Group on Colour and Film is convened by Professor Sarah Street (University of Bristol) and Dr Liz Watkins (University of Leeds) and Dr Vicky Jackson (University of Bristol).
 New members welcome!
 Contact: firstname.lastname@example.org